ChrisMcGowanAu/csvParser/README.md

 cell = getCell(csv, row, column);

-The returned cell data structute has enough information to tell is the cell exists, if it is empty and if it the last cell in the list (the end of ther line)
+The returned cell data structure has enough information to tell is the cell exists, if it is empty and if it the last cell in the list (the end of the line)
 Anyway see csvParser.h and csvParser.c

 See csvTest.c as an example

 Memory Leaks?
 I could not measure any. :-)

+Possible improvements:
+1) Cope with the double quote character 0xE2 that Excel produces.
+2) Allow single quotes as well as double quotes
+3) Create an array of row pointers for fast finding of rows.